 Methods of Time-Keeping

-There are two methods of time-keeping:
+There are two main time-keeping methods:

 1. Manual Methods of Time-Keeping

-(a).
-Attendance Register or Muster Roll
+(a) Attendance Register or Muster Roll

-Under this method, a register is maintained for making necessary entries by the worker himself or by the timekeeper.
+Under this method, a register is maintained for the worker or the timekeeper to make necessary entries.
 The register is usually kept at the gate and the arrival and departure of the worker are noted thereon daily.

-(b).
-Checks, Token and Disc Method
+(b) Checks, Token, and Disc Method